romegasoftware/berry_college_october_2011_presentation/src/slides.md

 -  We have access to variety of development tools.
 -  We use a variety of projects, languages, etc.
 -  Unlimited snacks (seriously).
--  Bi-weekely Magic Finger Friday.
+-  Bi-weekly Magic Finger Friday.
 -  If full time, comprehensive health benefits.

 ---